tc39/proposal-smart-pipelines/readme.md

 maxGreaterThanZero(1, 2) // 2
 maxGreaterThanZero(-1, -2) // 0
 ```
-Partial application into a variadic function requires a multi-topic environment
+Partial application into a variadic function is also naturally handled by
-and a rest-topic reference `...`.
+Additional Feature NP with [Additional Feature PF][].

 <td>